Why Don't You Love Me (Beyoncé song): Reception

 The music video received general acclaim from critics.
-Jon Caramanica of The New York Times described the video as one of Knowles' best and most vivid.
-Brad Wete of Entertainment Weekly described Knowles as "one hot housewife in the ['Why Don't You Love Me'] video".
+Jon Caramanica of The New York Times described the video as one of Beyoncé's best and most vivid.
+Brad Wete of Entertainment Weekly described Beyoncé as "one hot housewife in the ['Why Don't You Love Me'] video".
 This was echoed by Tray Hova of Vibe magazine who stated that "Beyoncé makes a mighty fine housewife".
 Jayson Rodriguez of MTV News said that she did her best impersonation of Betty Draper.
 The Music Network complimented the production of the video while simultaneously making reference to Christina Aguilera and criticising the latter for her new video for her single "Not Myself Tonight", writing: "...housework has never looked so good ...
-Proving you don't have to wear bondage gear and a ball-gag to be sexy (hello Christina!), the [19]50s-style video sees the R&B queen [Knowles] getting dirty in a different way: dusting her Grammys, watering the plants and scrubbing the shower in vintage lingerie...
+Proving you don't have to wear bondage gear and a ball-gag to be sexy (hello Christina!), the [19]50s-style video sees the R&B queen [Beyoncé] getting dirty in a different way: dusting her Grammys, watering the plants and scrubbing the shower in vintage lingerie...
 She can come over to our house anytime."
-Melanie Bertoldi of Billboard magazine commented on Knowles' "dominatrix costume" at the end to Rihanna's Rated R era.
+Melanie Bertoldi of Billboard magazine commented on Beyoncé's "dominatrix costume" at the end to Rihanna's Rated R era.
 She finally complimented the music video by saying that "Beyoncé's shamelessly campy performance—complete with boatloads of running mascara—is generously refreshing."
 Chris Ryan of MTV Buzzworthy noted that the video was "kind of a tour de force" and compared it with the one for "Telephone" (2010).
 He also noted that it showed "Beyoncé on the edge of a nervous breakdown."

 Amy Odell of New York magazine praised the video and noted that "the crazy twitchy behavior she exhibited in 'Telephone' returns to much delight, but with a wardrobe that's pure housewife instead of cold-blooded drag-queen murderer."
 Odell also praised the playsuits in the video, which according to here were "a classier, more mature version of 'tards."
 In another review, Odell concluded "It would be easy to credit the look of Beyoncé's new video to Lady Gaga's influence."
 Francesca Stabile of The Village Voice gave a positive review for the video, writing, "The retro-glam outfits, the oversized martini glass, the rolling around on the bed sobbing with eye makeup running down her face... this is our favorite Bey[oncé] video ever.
 No one else can make doing household chores (dusting Grammys!) simultaneously look this good and this sad."
-Daniel Kreps of Rolling Stone magazine described the video as a "Douglas Sirk film through the eyes of David LaChapelle" and noted that several scenes looked like Knowles was being photographed for Vogue magazine on the set of The Brady Bunch.
+Daniel Kreps of Rolling Stone magazine described the video as a "Douglas Sirk film through the eyes of David LaChapelle" and noted that several scenes looked like Beyoncé was being photographed for Vogue magazine on the set of The Brady Bunch.
 He concluded that "If Beyoncé was lobbying for a temptress role on Mad Men, 'Why Don't You Love Me,'... would make the perfect audition reel."